See also: List of my modules

 - No charts and tables.

-Use a clean scan of the printed map.
-Make a custom map if there is no good scan available (or just abandon the module for now).
+Use a clean scan of the printed map where available.
+Make a custom map if there is no suitable scan available.

 3. Rules, Charts and Tables

 The player is expected to have access to the printed rules, charts, and tables.
-Exceptions are (1) where a table or chart appears only on the published game map, or (2) when the paper version can be improved upon as a VASSAL component.
+Reading charts and tables as originally published is preferable to reading them on screen, where they cover much of the board.
+Exceptions are (1) where a table or chart appears only on the printed game map, or (2) when the paper version can be improved as a VASSAL component.

 4. Toolbar Icons